chifundohiwa/chifundo_thesis/README.md

   $chmod -R 777 /root/chifundo_thesis/
   $docker run --rm -v $PWD:/fastq biocontainers/bwa:v0.7.15_cv3 bwa index /fastq/chr19_chr19_KI270866v1_alt.fasta
 9.Do alignment
+  customise the alignment file to fit the samples and correct docker picture version used. in this case i used biocontainers/ bwa:v0.7.15_cv3
+  #$1 is used as a substite for sample name
   $bash 01_Alignment.sh ( sample name here without the blankets i.e.7859_GPI) 10.check results file to contain a BAM and a LOG folder.
    The BAM folder should contain "solted bam file"